-The Group and Company have incurred recurring losses and negative cash flows from operations since inception.
-The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of KidneyIntelX or any future products currently in development.
+The Company has incurred recurring losses and negative cash flows from operations since inception and had an accumulated deficit in retained earnings of \$145.5 million as of 30 June 2024.
+The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of kidneyintelX.dkd or KidneyIntelX technology services income.